 The reconstruction of the "nam" claim, if using the SIP protocol, should use the display-name string in the From header field.
-For other protocols, if there is a display name field that exists, the string should be used; otherwise, the string should be an empty string, e.g., "". "jcl" and "jcd" MUST NOT be used with compact form due to integrity rules and URI reference rules in this document leading to too restrictive of a set of constraints.
+For other protocols, if there is a display name field that exists, the string should be used; otherwise, the string should be an empty string, e.g., "".
+The claims "jcl" and "jcd" MUST NOT be used with compact form because the integrity rules and URI reference rules defined in this document would lead a set of constraints that is too restrictive.

 Future specifications may revisit this to propose a consistent and comprehensive way of addressing integrity and security of information and to provide specific guidance for other protocol usage.